-Meanwhile, Cool has been popularly blessed with riches, power, and publicity.
+Meanwhile, Cool has been blessed with riches, power, and publicity.
 This seeming blessing may be a curse, for it puts her on course to value board meetings over board games with her future children.
 Even if she chooses to start a family, there’s a good chance she’ll have her children later in life, and fewer in number.
-The amount of time she’ll spend with them will be less than average, and there’s a better chance their values wil be heavily influenced by material goods, superficial relationships, and an obsession with accumulating wealth.
+The amount of time she’ll spend with them will be less than average, and there’s a better chance their values will be heavily influenced by material goods, superficial relationships, and an obsession with wealth.

 Remember that this site strives to be impartial observers of behavior, of human nature, and unbiased scientists as much as possible.
 The above observations and expectations are grounded in evidence, precedence, and experience.
 They are not meant to be judgements; for there is no good or bad delineation here.
 WB is ambitious, and Cool is his protege.
 These are given.
 What we want to address is their essence.
 Deep inside, once all the trappings of society, technology, and the superficial layers of skin and time are removed, what is it that is left?

 Not surprisingly, we are left with a soul reeking of ambition, a soul without empathy, and a soul unconnected to the rest of us.
 These souls are rooted in the present, solidly looking to their immediate left and right.
 These souls choose to ignore the past as irrelevant to their existence.
 They choose to ignore the future they could do so much to create.
 And they choose to ignore the other souls around them, not only those of their family, but of their fellow humans as well.